alexjvr1/Velocity2020/README.md

 -trim 0 : We're not trimming any data

 -baq 1 : estimate base alignment quality using samtools method.
+BAQ1 and BAQ2 give me very different final variant counts.
+BAQ1 is more stringent, but could be removing more loci.
+BAQ2 has a higher number of false positives.
+See [here](https://www.biostars.org/p/440490/), and discussion on the ANGSD forum [here](https://github.com/ANGSD/angsd/issues/106) and [here](https://github.com/ANGSD/angsd/issues/97)

 ###ALLELE FREQUENCY ESTIMATION